License GuideSOC 29-2033

 How to Get a Nuclear Medicine Technologist License.

-You'll follow a consistent path across most states.
+You'll follow a standard path in most states.
 Start with accredited education, then pass a national or state exam.
-Next comes supervised experience under a licensed professional.
-You'll need to clear a background check before licensure.
-After you're licensed, plan on continuing education before each renewal.
-The exact requirements shift by state: hours of training, degree levels, and experience thresholds all differ.
-Check your state's board for specifics.
+Next comes supervised experience under an existing licensee.
+You'll also need to pass a background check.
+Once licensed, plan on continuing education before your next renewal.
+The exact requirements shift by state.
+Hours, degree levels, and experience minimums all differ.
+Check your state's specific rules before you apply.

 1